pidemo/the-politics-project-lms/README.md

 - Percentage values in data points should add up to 100 for pie charts
 - The component automatically adds '%' to values in tooltips and data labels
 - Data labels are only displayed on pie charts
-- Each chart must have a unique `data-chart` identifier
 - For multiple bars per label, ensure your data points array length is a multiple of your labels array length
 - The number of bars per label is automatically determined by dividing data points length by labels length
 - Dataset titles will be automatically numbered (e.g., "Sales 1", "Sales 2") when multiple datasets are detected